as

 Step 8: Implement a headless service

 A headless service is a background process that runs without a user interface, utilizing its own React Native runtime.
-This service is key for responding to login status requests and can be created by the following steps.
+This service is key for responding to login status requests and is created by the following steps.

 1. Create a new file named service.js in your app's root directory.